-In the spring of 1880 when Jim was six years old, for reasons told in another story,

-Bill and Margaret loaded all their possessions and their horses on the train at Seaforth, traveled to the Dakota Territory and settled at the frontier village of Owego.
-Another village was started a couple of years later just north a few miles called Sheldon.
-Sheldon was named after the man who bought the land from the railroad that year and it soon became the center of commerce.
+In the spring of 1880 when Jim was six years old, for reasons told in another story, Bill and Margaret loaded all their possessions and their horses on the train at Seaforth, traveled to the Dakota Territory and settled at Owego near a new town called Sheldon.
+Sheldon was started and named after the man who bought the land from the railroad that year.
 Bill opened a livery stable and was a horse trader and a veterinary of sorts.
-Their daughter Elizabeth was born in 1881 and their last child, Stanley, was then born in 1885 on their farm at Owego.
+Their daughter Elizabeth was born in 1881 and their last child, Stanley, was then born in 1885 on their farm at Sheldon.
 Margaret was age 40 when Stanley was born.

-Margaret died five later in 1890 - - It is said that she died, "while Stanley was just a little one."
-She left five children: Jim, the oldest was 16;

-Tom was about 13 and suffered from epilepsy; Robert, 11; Lizzie, 9; and little Stanley, who was 5.
+Margaret died five years later in 1890 - - It is said that she died, "while Stanley was just a little one."
+She left five children: Jim, the oldest was 16; Tom was about 13 and suffered from epilepsy; Robert, 11; Lizzie, 9; and little Stanley, who was 5.
 Margaret was 45 when she died - - The cause of death is unknown.
 That same year her son Jim, now sixteen years of age, married Inga Akre, age 25, a pioneer woman who recently lost both her husband and her toddler son.

-Now Walter and Wallace's mother, Inger Johanesdatter Akre, was born Sept.
-8, 1864 at Highlandville, Iowa and is the eldest child of John Johnsen (1827-1904) of Tuft Farm, Os Parish in Strandvik, Norway and his wife Martha Margrete Olsdatter Saervold (1839 -1902) of Kvinnherad, Os Parish.
+Walter and Wallace's mother, Inger Johanesdatter Akre, was born Sept.
+8, 1864 at Highlandville, Iowa and is the eldest child of John Johansen (1827-1904) of Tuft Farm, Os Parish in Strandvik, Norway and his wife Martha Margrete Olsdatter Servold (1839 - 1902) of Kvinnherad, Os Parish.
 After coming to America, as was the custom, John took on the name of the farm where he worked in Norway as his last name - - becoming John Akre.
 John and Martha were married at Highlandville and established their farm at Big Canoe.
 Inga was born when Martha was 24 years of age.
 The other children are 2) Martin, b.
 1867; 3) Ole J., b.
 1870; 4) John, b.
 1872; 5) Anna and 6) Amelia (twins), b.
 1875; 7) Jonas, b.
 1877; 8) Belle J., b.1879; and 9) Christine, b.
 1882.
-Inga was married some time during the period of late 1887 to early 1888 to a person whose name according to an old letter may have been Johan Martin \\\\\ and, since he was Norwegian, may have been from Highlandville.
+Inga was married some time during the period of late 1887 to early 1888 to a person whose name according to an old letter may have been Johan Martin and, since he was Norwegian, may have been from Highlandville.
 Inga and her husband lived in North Dakota and they had one child whose name was Billy.
 According to the few lines in that single letter, the child died at about two years of age and her husband died about the same time.
 I have no further information on this.

-Although there is no record of marriage found, it is assumed that sometime during the period of 1890 or earlier, Inga Akre became the wife of Jim Cowan of Sheldon, North
+Although there is no record of marriage found, it is assumed that sometime during the period of 1890 or earlier, Inga Akre became the wife of Jim Cowan of Sheldon, North Dakota.

-Dakota.
 The year 1890 was just ten years into the opening of the railroad and substantial migrations from the east and landowner farming.
 Their first child, Mae Elizabeth was born July 15 of 1891.
 The date of Mae's birth places their union at sometime during the late summer of 1890 when Inga was 25 and Jim was 16 years of age.
 In 1907, seventeen years later Inga bore twins Walter and Wallace.
 After 50 years of being together and eleven children, Inga died at a hospital in Minneapolis in early January of 1940 at 75 years of age and Jim died on May 4th of 1942 at age 68 at the State hospital at Rochester, Minnesota, two years and five months after Inga died.
 A more complete narrative about Jim and Inga is told in their story, "Jim Cowan - Farmer".